 - developing contacts for future job offers

-A listing of internship and summer employment opportunities can be found in the Career Services Center and on our CCN data base.
+A listing of internship and summer employment opportunities can be found in the Career Services Center and on our Symplicity data base.
 There are periodic workshops in which internships are discussed in depth.

 Read what other Lehman College students say about their internship experiences.